-My daughter Jessica is a missionary in Bangkok and has her own blog A Journey of Becoming.
+My daughter Jessica is a missionary in Bangkok and had her own blog while there.
 She wrote a post on role models and mentors that I think is quite good.
 Since I haven’t written about this topic, and she said it so well, here is my very first guest post, with some additional comments about role models by me at the end.
 Enjoy!

 I’ll preface this by admitting that some of this is just a matter of semantics, but I hope you’ll “go there” with me, as regardless of the words used, the idea behind them is what I’ve been thinking about lately.

 I was asked a question the other day about role models, mentors and the part they play in helping to guide and shape young people today.
 In mulling that one over, I got to thinking about the difference between the two.

 A role model is someone who is looked up to, that sets an example for someone else to follow.

 A mentor is someone with more experience that helps and invests in the life of a specific person.

 I think role models get the most attention.
 From the time children are young, they are asked to identify or write reports on their role model.
 Celebrities and public figures are almost constantly either praised for being a good role model, or bashed for being a bad one.
 People are reminded to find a good role model to look up to in life.

 But I’m starting to think the emphasis on role models might just be misplaced, and maybe even a big problem.
 The thing about role models is that they are almost always detached from those who are looking up to them.
 Role models live their lives however they want to (though hopefully with an effort to be “upstanding”), and while they may wax eloquent about the responsibility and burden they are under (as some celebrities seem so fond of doing), there really isn’t any personal investment on their part.